 6. Restore Deleted Word Documents in OneDrive

-The most recent version of Microsoft Word can automatically save documents to your OneDrive cloud storage in real-time.
+The most recent version of Microsoft Word can automatically save documents to your in real-time.
 After a crash, you can simply reopen your file, and every last word should be there.
 OneDrive also provides an extra layer of protection against accidental file deletion because it has its own Recycle Bin from which you can restore deleted files.

 To restore deleted Word documents in OneDrive:

 - Sign in with your username and password.

 - Select Recycle bin in the navigation pane.